Tame and wild theorem for the category of filtered by standard modules: Tame and wild dichotomy

 It can be seen that in the last definition, we can replace the condition of being ``free of finite rank right $\Gamma_i$-module'', by the apparently weaker one of being ``finitely generated right $\Gamma_i$-module", see \cite{BSZ}(27.5).

-The following result is just a more precise formulation of Theorem (\ref{T: main theorem dits}).
+The following result is just a more concise formulation of Theorem (\ref{T: main theorem dits}).

-\begin{theorem} Assume that the ground field is algebraically closed and that $({\cal A},I)$ is a directed triangular interlaced weak ditalgebra.
+\begin{theorem} Assume that the ground field is algebraically closed and that $({\cal A},I)$ is a ${\cal P}$-oriented triangular interlaced weak ditalgebra where $I$ is an ideal of $A$ contained in the radical of $A$.
 Then, $({\cal A},I)$ is either tame or wild, but not both.
 Moreover, $({\cal A},I)$ is tame iff it is strictly tame. \end{theorem}

 \begin{proof} If $({\cal A},I)$ was wild and tame simultaneously, we can easily adapt the geometric algebraic argument given in \cite{BSZ}\S33 (pages 360--366) to get a contradiction: the condition $\delta^2=0$ is irrelevant there (it is only used to have a well defined category of modules) and we can use $A/I$ instead of $A$ in that argument.
-Indeed, already know that $({\cal A},I)$ is a Roiter seminested weak ditalgebra.
+Indeed, we already know that $({\cal A},I)$ is a Roiter seminested weak ditalgebra.

 If $({\cal A},I)$ is not wild and $d\in \hueca{N}$, then we can apply (\ref{T: parametrización de módulos de dim acotada}) to obtain a finite sequence of reductions